 In 2005, the Commission was renamed the Arkansas Natural Resources Commission.
 In 2019, as part of the Governor's Transformation Initiative, the Commission joined the Arkansas Department of Agriculture.

-The Arkansas Natural Resources Commission is composed of nine members appointed by the Governor and confirmed by the Senate.
+The Natural Resources Division is composed of nine members appointed by the Governor and confirmed by the Senate.
 The members serve staggered seven-year terms of office.
 Each of Arkansas's four congressional districts is represented by two commissioners with the ninth commissioner holding an at-large position.

-The Director is appointed by, and serves at the will of, and reports to the Governor.
+The Director is appointed by the Governor and reports to the Arkansas Secretary of Agriculture.
 Natural Resources Division employees are divided into three major sections, Conservation, Water Resources Development and Water Resources Management, which are assisted by the Administrative and Fiscal Sections.